DHTMLX/docs-kanban/docs/guides/integration_with_vue.md

 cd kanban-vue
 ~~~

 Install dependencies and start the dev server.
-For this, use of a package manager:
+For this, use a package manager:

 - if you use [**yarn**](https://yarnpkg.com/), run the following commands: